Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Introduction

 In this regard, two types of rheometer setups are possible.
 On the one hand, the volume-imposed rheometry confines the suspension by shearing walls with constant gap size \cite[e.g.][]{morris1999}.
 While \cite{morris1999} were investigating shear induced migration to begin with, they were also able to measure the effective shear and normal viscosities, $\eta_s=\tau/\eta_f\dot{\gamma}$ and $\eta_n=p_p/\eta_f\dot{\gamma}$, respectively, and to derive empirical correlations for these two quantities as functions of $\phi$.
 On the other hand, a pressure-imposed rheometer, where a constant confining pressure is applied to a movable upper wall, allows for the dilation of the dense suspension under shear \citep[e.g.][]{boyer2011,Dagois2015}.

-For laminar viscous flows, i.e. a Stokes number $St=\rho_p\dot{\gamma}d^2_p/\eta_f$ smaller than 10 \citep{bagnold1954}, where $\rho_p$ is the particle density and $d_p$ is the characteristic particle diameter, this measure allows to define a macroscopic friction coefficient $\mu=\tau/p_p$ that depends on the viscous number $J=\eta_f\dot{\gamma}/p_p$ \citep{midi2004}.
-Subsequently, \cite{boyer2011} proposed empirical correlations for $\mu(J)$ and $\phi(J)$ that distinguish between stress contributions from particle contact and hydrodynamic interactions.
+For laminar viscous flows, i.e. a Stokes number $St=\rho_p\dot{\gamma}d^2_p/\eta_f$ smaller than 10 \citep{bagnold1954,Ness2015}, where $\rho_p$ is the particle density and $d_p$ is the characteristic particle diameter, this measure allowed \cite{boyer2011} to define a macroscopic friction coefficient $\mu=\tau/p_p$ that depends on the viscous number $J=\eta_f\dot{\gamma}/p_p$.
+Based on this, the authors were able to propose empirical correlations for $\mu(J)$ and $\phi(J)$ that distinguish between stress contributions from particle contact and hydrodynamic interactions.
 This framework has become known as the $\mu(J)$-rheology.
+In this article, we will follow the nomenclature of \cite{Guazzelli2018} and use the symbol $J$ rather than $I_v$ for the viscous number to distinguish it more clearly from the inertial number defined for highly inertial granular flows.